How do I take my RMD from my retirement account?

-Login to your Wealthfront account and select the “Transfer Funds” link at the top of your dashboard and then the “Take money out” option.
+Login to your Wealthfront account and select the “Transfer money” link at the top of your dashboard and then the “Withdraw” option:

-Select the retirement account you want to take the RMD from and select the “Normal/Qualified Distribution” option.
+Select the retirement account you want to take the RMD from and select the “Qualified Distribution” option.

 You’ll then select the bank account where you want the funds deposited and be asked to enter the amount you want to withdraw.
 Click continue and then the “Transfer” button.